 1. Application procedure

-Students are required to fill in the following (obligatory) forms and send them to WULS -SGGW International Office:
+Students are required to fill out the following documents

 3. Transcript of Records with grades student obtained up to application time